zry656565/cocos-docs/manual/code-ide/runtime-config/en.md

 Instructions of project root directory config.json file
 ===
 ---
-The file presents essential information about your game project,complete config before it run.
+This file represents essential information about your game project, it must be configured before running your application.

 Structure of the config.json file
 ===
 ---
-The below shows the general structure of the config.json file and every element that it can contain.Each element,along with all of its attributes,is documented in full in a separate file.
+Here shows the general structure with an example of the config.json file.

 	{